 - 4 medium russet potatoes peeled & cut into chunks

-In a bowl, or freezer bag, dredge the beef pieces in flour to coat.
+- In a bowl or resealable bag, dredge the beef pieces in flour to coat.

-Reduce heat to low, cover and allow to simmer 30 minutes, until carrots are tender.
+- Reduce heat to low, cover and allow to simmer 2 hours.

 - Add potatoes and thyme to the pot, and return to a boil